-These are mainly packages to assist in interfacing with datasets.
-Why should scientists spend so much time separately to just prepare data?
-We could lower science's upfront effort and make it more available if we did this for more data.
+These are mainly packages to assist in a variety of science applications.
+As an example, why should scientists spend so much time separately to just prepare data?
+We could lower science's upfront effort and make it more available if we did this often.
 Science applications

 With a future goal of academe, I look for ways to improve the process of learning and augment my teaching with useful tools.
 This is the start of (hopefully) many educational modules and components I create.
 Teaching projects

 Interactive multi-frequency radar viewer, to assist students in understanding the difference in radar reflectivities based on frequency.

 Mock weather warning issuer, for use in the AOS 441 Radar and Satellite Meteorology weather warning simulation.

 Detecting vandalism in geospatial data is a much more difficult task than detecting it in, say, text.
 Numerous factors can come into play, whether it be profane language, doodles and other unrealistic drawings, or just poor data (either resulting from a bad/unauthorized import or mistakes).
 These packages represent a toolchain that has the ultimate goal of successfully tracking and detecting much of this vandalism in OpenStreetMap.
 OpenStreetMap Analysis Software